-NOTE: The worker must not let the need to verify impede child safety.
-Therefore, workers should not deny services if unable to obtain income verification.
-Not all CWS cases will have a referral.
+NOTE: Not all CWS cases will have a referral.
 In this instance, workers must have documentation to support the need.

-Developmental Need

-verification of the developmental delay can be provided by:
+6. Developmental Need- verification of the developmental delay can be provided by the recipient, child care director, teacher, social worker, the child care worker's own observations, doctor or other medical professional or recognized specialist.

-- a. the recipient,

-- b. child care director,

-- c. teacher,

-- d. social worker,

-- e. the child care worker's own observations,

-- f. doctor or other medical professional, or

-- g. recognized specialist.

 It is the applicant/recipient's responsibility to obtain documentation.
-The worker must document the case narrative well.